Make sure this part fits your vehicle

 A:

-The following adjustment will normally only be required after overhaul or repair of the carburetor.
-Turn the idle stop screw in until it just touches the bottom step of the fast idle cam, then screw it in exactly one full turn.
-Position the idle screw so that it is on the second stop of the fast idle cam against the shoulder of the high step.
-Hold the choke valve plate towards the closed position (using a rubber band to keep it in place) and check the gap between the upper edge of the choke valve plate and the inside wall of the air horn.
-Adjust to the specified gap, if necessary, by bending the tang on the upper choke lever.
-The setting should provide the specified fast idle speeds.
+The next time you overhaul or repair the carburetor, you may need to make the following adjustment.
+Turn in the idle stop screw until it touches just the bottom step of fast-idle cam, then turn it in one full turn.
+Positioning the idle screw so that it rests on the shoulder of the high step of fast idle cam's second stop.
+Hold choke valve plate towards its closed position by use of a rubber band and check clearance between top edge of choke valve plate and inside wall of air horn.
+The specified clearance may be obtained by bending upper tang from choke lever if required.
+The setting should provide the desired fast idle speeds.

 Posted by GMPartsGiant Specialist